-Depending on where (or when!) you live, the answer changes.
-Cultures and laws around the world and across history have treated children with a variety of perspectives treating children like property, animals, or like short adults.
-The role of a parent changes depending on the view of what a child is, needs, and is capable of.
+Depending on where (or when) you live, the answer changes.
+The role of a parent is often defined by a culture’s view of what a child is, needs, and is capable of.
+Cultures and laws around the world and across history have treated children with a variety of perspectives – some treating children like property, animals, or like short adults.

 What does the Bible say about being a parent?

 The Bible helps us understand who we are, who God is, and the relationship between God and humanity.
 Eternal and often uncomfortable truths are revealed about our nature, our souls, and our history.
-Here are three truths I wish I knew earlier on in my parenting.
+Here are three truths I wish I had known earlier on in my parenting.

 Parents don’t own their kids.
 God does.